This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

-Google My Business can help you gain insights into your business that you cannot get through other platforms — they can help you make strategic decisions.
+Google Business Profile can help you gain insights into your business that you cannot get through other platforms — they can help you make strategic decisions.
 These insights include:

 - The number of views your profile, photos, and posts receives.

 - The search queries which people are using to find your business.